kaisergrimlock/InstaKilogram/README.md

 https://www.youtube.com/watch?v=g50LgV-ol9U

 ## How to start/run the website:
-To access the website please enter the InstaKilogram folder.
+To access the website please enter the htdocs folder:
-- The directory of the index page is: http://localhost/InstaKilogram/
-- The url of admin login page is: http://localhost/InstaKilogram/admin/signin.php
+- cd htdocs
+To open the index file please enter the InstaKilogram folder:
+- localhost:9000/InstaKilogram/index.php
+Please remember to keep the csv files parallel with htdocs The website is programmed to only access csv files if it is 3 folders higher

 ## Accounts
 The accounts are in the following format